dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

         // we will need to _collect_ the tokens we create
         $tokens = [];

-        // essentially scan from left to right while (isset($expression[$offset])) {
+        // scan from left to right
+        while (isset($expression[$offset])) {
             // get the current char and advance the pointer to the
             // next char